Only 41% of Undergraduates Finish in 4 years

-What families may not realize is that graduating in four years is not the normal college experience today.
-Only 41% of first-time, full-time undergraduates seeking a bachelor’s degree received them within 4 years and 56 percent received them within 5 years.
-Unfortunately, close to 24% never graduate at all.
+Families may not realize that graduating in four years is not the normal college experience today.
+Only 41% of first-time, undergraduates seeking a bachelor’s degree received them within 4 years.

 Why are students taking more than four years to graduate?

 The New York Times researched what caused students to fail to graduate in four years.
 These are the primary reasons:

 - Working outside of school for more than 25 hours per week.